OrangeMintz/PLDTHOMEFIBR-Generate-Default-Password-Guide/README.md

 <br>

 In this guide, you'll learn how to use crunch to create a list of possible passwords for cracking the WPA/WPA2 security of the PLDTHOMEFIBR network.
-With this list and data collected from the network, you can use aircrack-ng and airodump-ng to test different passwords and find the correct one to unlock the network.
+With this list and data collected from the network, you can use aircrack-ng to test different passwords and find the correct one to unlock the network.

 ## Download Crunch